Women's hands holding up calculator, diplomas, and piggy bank on pink backdrop

 State residency requirements

 It may be difficult, if not impossible, to establish residency before your freshman year, so unless you take a gap year and live and work in the state where you plan to attend college (and even that can be a long shot), you’ll likely end up paying out-of-state tuition for at least your first year.
-But if you secure in-state tuition as soon as possible thereafter, you’ll still end up paying far less over the course of four years than you would at a private college.
+But if you secure in-state tuition as soon as possible thereafter, you’ll still end up paying far less over four years than you would at a private college.

 Out-of-state tuition waivers

 Some states in various regions of the country have joined forces to offer reduced tuition to students who live within a specified area.
-These arrangements are often referred to as “academic common markets,” “tuition exchange programs,” or “reciprocity agreements.”
+These arrangements are often referred to as academic common markets, tuition exchange programs, or reciprocity agreements.
 Current regional programs include:

-Long story short: there’s no easy way to get out of paying out-of-state tuition, but that shouldn’t stop you from going to the school of your dreams.
+Long story short: There’s no easy way to get out of paying out-of-state tuition, but that shouldn’t stop you from going to the school of your dreams.
 See if there’s a tuition exchange program you can get in on, put in the time and effort needed to gain state residency, and speak with the admission and financial aid advisors at the school to discuss all of your options.

 Like what you’re reading?